thosgood/thosgood.github.io/_posts/2017-12-11-spectra-part-2.md

 #### Nice properties

-Before wrapping this post up, I'm just going to mention briefly something that always confused me about spectra that represent cohomology theories.[^9]
+Before wrapping this post up, I'm just going to mention briefly something that always confused me about spectra that represent cohomology theories.

 We can define 'cohomology' in any $(\infty,1)$-category $\mathbb{H}$ by just setting $H(X,A):=\pi_0\mathbb{H}(X,A)$, but if we want this to behave like 'usual' cohomology then we have to impose some restrictions.
 First of all, if we want our 'cocycles' to classify something (namely principal bundles over $X$) then we have to be working in an _$(\infty,1)$-topos_.
 Secondly, if we want to obtain a $\mathbb{Z}$-graded cohomology then the simplest way[^10] of doing so is to ask that our coefficient object $A$ be a _component of a spectrum object_, i.e. $A=\mathcal{E}\_n$ for some spectrum object $\mathcal{E}$.
 Thirdly, if we want our cohomology to have a group structure then we need[^11] $A$ to be a _group object_, which is always the case if $A$ is a component of a spectrum object.[^12] Note that this is abelian if $A$ is at least an $E\_2$-object.
 Finally, if we want a ring structure then we can ask that the spectrum object $\mathcal{E}$ of which $A$ is a component be an $E_\infty$-ring, or a _ring spectra_.